keegn/keeg.in/README.md

 ## Introduction

-Design and over-engineered using an opinionated collection of components, hooks, and utilities.
+Designed and over-engineered using an opinionated collection of components, hooks, and utilities.

 ### Frameworks